 What is the Difference Between Hardwoods and Softwoods?

-In terms of the burn, hardwood logs produce less sparks and cut down the presence of smoke considerably better than softwood.
-Hardwood can offer a much longer lasting fire.
-In fact, the hot coalswill maintain a longer lasting warmth in the surrounding environment, so there’s no need to keep feeding the fire.
+In terms of the burn, hardwood logs produce fewer sparks and reduce the presence of smoke considerably better than softwood such as pine, spruce, cedar, poplar or balsam.
+Hardwood can offer a much longer-lasting fire.
+In fact, the hot coals will maintain a longer-lasting warmth in the surrounding environment, so there’s no need to keep feeding the fire.

 What’s the best wood for pizza ovens?

-In terms of firewood types, choosing the right hardwood logs for your oven really can affect the flavour of the pizza.
-Oak burns much hotter than many other woods.
-It’s relatively safe and freely available.
-Of the other woods, you’ll find maple, beech and birch ideal for the perfect pizza.
+Choosing the right hardwood logs for your oven can affect the flavour of the pizza.
+Oak burns much hotter than many other woods, plus it’s relatively safe and freely available.
+Other woods than have proven perfect for pizza include maple, beech and birch.

 What’s the best wood for log burners?

 There’s little doubt that when it comes to hardwood vs softwood, the former is much better because it burns much slower.
 The density of softwood is close to half that of hardwood, so you need many more logs for the ideal burn.
-It’s best to use dried out firewood types in the process.
-Why?
-Because wood that hasn’t been kiln dried will burn less efficiently and also produce excess smoke.
+It’s best to use dried out logs because wood that hasn’t been kiln-dried will burn less efficiently and also produce excess smoke.

-Stocking up online can save you a lot of time and money in the long run, and we can even provide storage solutions to keep your logs dry.
-Both gas and oil are becoming increasingly expensive, and with wood we can grow as many trees as we need thanks to Mother Nature – so it’s a wonderfully sustainable fuel.
-The firewood bags are brought to you via a truck, and you don’t even need to be at home when we arrive.
-So why not take a closer look at our firewood logs and go for the best burn of all.
+Stocking up by buying online can save you a lot of time and money in the long run, and we can even provide storage solutions to keep your logs dry.
+Both gas and oil are becoming increasingly expensive and resources are depleting, whereas through replanting trees, wood is a wonderfully sustainable fuel.